 Shower your little princess with a basket fit for a future queen.
 A cute princess movie to catch her attention, a pink blanket or outfit with a princess theme, and a board or a soft princess-themed book, such as these Disney Princess Board Books, all make an adorable basket.

-The Feeding basket
+The Feeding Basket

 If the baby is learning to feed himself, fill his Easter basket with things like infant spoons, colorful bowls, and sippy cups.
 Functional and your baby will love the bright colors!
 This is the basket I made for our son's first Christmas!